walkawayy/TR1X/docs/tr2/README.md

 - fixed TGA screenshots crashing the game
 - fixed the camera being cut off after using the gong hammer in Ice Palace
+- fixed Lara's underwater hue being retained when re-entering a boat

 #### Audio